 A counterclaim for revocation can be initiated when an infringement action is brought before the local or regional division.
 Similarly, a counterclaim for infringement can be initiated in any local or regional division when a revocation action is pending at the central division.
 Bifurcation of revocation and infringement actions is possible at the UPC under specific circumstances.
 However, bifurcation will occur after the written proceedings stage, and so it is thought that claim construction will be considered before bifurcation.

 There will be three procedural stages at the court of first instance:

 (ii) an interim procedure; and

-All three stages should be completed in around 12 to 15 months, potentially making the UPC a faster revocation forum than the EPO opposition procedure (especially at appeal stage).
+All three stages should be completed in around 12 to 15 months.
+The timescale makes the UPC a faster revocation possibility than the EPO opposition procedure (especially at appeal stage).

-The UPC Preparatory Committee launched a public consultation on the level of court fees, and the consultation closed on 31 July 2015.
-The consultation proposes to set the fixed‑based fee for an infringement action at € 11,000 and the fixed‑based fee for a revocation action at € 20,000.
-The consultation also proposes that an additional value‑based fee is payable on cases with a value of more than € 500,000.
+The Court fees are to be set as fixed‑based fee for an infringement action at € 11,000 and the fixed‑based fee for a revocation action at € 20,000.
+An additional value‑based fee is payable on cases with a value of more than € 500,000.
 The consultation proposes a tiered fee structure, with the value-based fee equating to around 0.5 to 1 % of the value of the case.

 The value of the action is judged by the judge-rapporteur taking into account the value as assessed by the parties.
 The judge-rapporteur will make an order for the value during the interim procedure (after written procedure, but before the oral hearing).